zeigerpuppy/packaging/README.md

 Unless you have a reason to change the Dockerfiles, just use the images hosted on Docker Hub.
 They’ll be pulled automatically as they’re needed.
 To build all packages, run the `build_packages.sh` script from the project root.
 Output will be put in OS/release-specific subdirectories of a `packages` directory in the project root.

+`build_packages.sh` takes one argument, the precise (full) SHA commit identifier for a git commit.
+This commit must have been pushed to GitHub already.
+The script builds that commit on _all_ supported OSes and places them in the directory specified in the last paragraph.

 The list of supported OSes comes from `os-list.csv`.

 ### Updating Dockerfiles